-The Rome Appeal Court handed down its ruling of July 2018 rejecting the grounds for the joint venture's appeal and concurrently partly accepted the counter appeal presented by Roma Metropolitane, finding claim no. 38 to be ungrounded, although it had been partly accepted by the first level court for €4 million (already collected by the joint venture after the court's ruling).
+The Rome Appeal Court handed down its ruling of July 2018 dismissing the grounds for the joint venture's appeal and concurrently partly accepted the counter appeal presented by Roma Metropolitane, finding claim no. 38 to be ungrounded, although it had been partly accepted by the first level court for approximately €4 million (already collected by the joint venture after the court's ruling).

-The joint venture has appealed to the Supreme Court against the Appeal Court's ruling and a hearing date is yet to be set.
+The joint venture appealed against the Appeal Court's ruling to the Supreme Court which disallowed Webuild's appeal on 5 November 2024.